Gainesville Dog Bite Attorneys

 What You Need to Do After a Dog Bite and How An Attorney Can Help

 Dogs are a “human’s best friend.”
 They provide their owners with endless companionship and love.
 However, even the most loyal dog can cause devastating personal injuries and extensive property damage.
 Individuals who suffer a bite can end up with significant wounds and expenses, usually by no fault of their own.
-That is why if you are from Gainesville and you’ve been injured by a dog bite, our legal team of Gainesville personal injury lawyers at Meldon Law wants to help you by discussing the legal remedies you may be able to pursue.
+That is why if you’ve been injured by a dog bite, our experienced Gainesville dog bite attorneys at Meldon Law wants to help you by discussing the legal remedies you may be able to pursue.

 Under Florida law, if a dog bites you, you can recover compensation for your damages even if the dog’s owner did not know the dog had aggressive tendencies, and even if the owner did nothing wrong.
 However, if the owner knew about the dog’s propensity to bite, then you may also have a claim against the dog’s owner based on their negligent failure to prevent the injury.